-- Identification of the educational needs of the intended target audience
+- identification of the educational needs of the intended target audience;

-- Development of learning objectives
+- development of learning objectives;

-- Selection of educational methods
+- selection of educational methods;

-- Selection and invitation of all persons involved in development, delivery and evaluation of the CPD activity (e.g. speakers, moderators, facilitators, instructors, authors)
+- selection and invitation of all persons involved in development, delivery and evaluation of the CPD activity (e.g. speakers, moderators, facilitators, instructors, authors);

-- Development and delivery of content
+- development and delivery of content;

 UBC CPD requires a minimum of two physicians to sit on each SPC.
-Planning meeting minutes should be kept from year to year with dates and attendees.
+If the target audience is interprofessional, the SPC should consists of representatives from each profession where possible.
+Meeting minutes should be kept from year to year with dates and attendees.

 The accountable physician is the chair or member of the SPC representing the physician organization, and as such agrees to assume ultimate responsibility for upholding the accreditation/certification standards and for following the UBC CPD Guidelines for Support in preparing and implementing the CPD activity.